ShadyF/shadyf.github.io/about.md

 ## This Site

 This website was made using [Jekyll](https://jekyllrb.com/), a static site generator.
 The theme is based on [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll).
+You can checkout the source of this site [here](wtf), on Github.

 It doubles as my resume, and a place where I could write about any interesting challenges and projects I come across during my learning experience.

-It'll contain a lot of solutions to competitive programming problems, a couple of code snippets here and there, and even some programming tutorials.
+It'll contain a lot of solutions to competitive programming problems, a couple of code snippets here and there, my notes, and even some programming guides.

 ## Contact

-Add some witty remark regarding contact details here
+I'm always open to meeting new people and helping whenever I can.
+So whether it's for a general question, giving me some helpful feedback, or even some casual chit-chat, feel free to hit me up at [sssfanous@gmail.com](mailto:sssfanous@gmail.com).